xying21/ckb_sdk/docs/introduction/overview_java.md

 ## Quick Start

-The following steps set up a project to develop applications with CKB Java SDK.
-With this quick introduction, you can get a Java project created and perform a RPC query method.
+The following steps lay out a project to develop applications with CKB Java SDK.
+With this quick introduction, you can create a Java project and perform a RPC query method.

 The project can be set up and built by using [Gradle](https://docs.gradle.org/current/userguide/what_is_gradle.html) or [Maven](https://maven.apache.org/what-is-maven.html).
-You can start from scratch and complete each step or you can bypass basic setup steps that are already familiar to you.
-To write some more code, take a look at the Java [examples](https://github.com/nervosnetwork/ckb-sdk-java/tree/develop/example).
+You can either start from scratch and work through each step, or you can bypass the basic setup steps that you are already familiar with.
+To write more code, take a look at the Java [examples](https://github.com/nervosnetwork/ckb-sdk-java/tree/develop/example).

 ### System Requirements